Which of the following statements about the polarity of the R gro... | Channels for Pearson+

 Amino Acid Classifications: Study with Video Lessons, Practice Problems & Examples

-Which of the following statements about the polarity of the R groups in amino acids are correct?
+Which of the following statements about the polarity of the R groups, their respective acidity or basicity, and hydrophobicity or hydrophilicity are correct?

-I) All amino acids with hydroxyl (-OH) groups in their R groups are classified as polar.
+I) Amino acids with nonpolar, aliphatic R groups are generally hydrophobic and do not significantly affect the acidity or basicity of the amino acid.

-II) Amino acids with aromatic rings in their R groups are always nonpolar.
+II) Amino acids with polar, uncharged R groups are hydrophilic and can participate in hydrogen bonding, but they do not influence the overall charge of the amino acid.

-V) Amino acids with carboxyl (-COOH) groups in their R groups are classified as nonpolar.
+IV) Amino acids with basic R groups are generally hydrophilic and positively charged, making them soluble in water.

+V) Aromatic amino acids with hydrophobic rings are always neutral in terms of charge and do not participate in hydrogen bonding.

-Which of the following statements about the polarity of the R groups in amino acids are correct?
+Which of the following statements about the polarity of the R groups, their respective acidity or basicity, and hydrophobicity or hydrophilicity are correct?

-I) All amino acids with hydroxyl (-OH) groups in their R groups are classified as polar.
+I) Amino acids with nonpolar, aliphatic R groups are generally hydrophobic and do not significantly affect the acidity or basicity of the amino acid.

-II) Amino acids with aromatic rings in their R groups are always nonpolar.
+II) Amino acids with polar, uncharged R groups are hydrophilic and can participate in hydrogen bonding, but they do not influence the overall charge of the amino acid.